kermitt2/grobid-ner/Readme.md

 ### CoNLL-2003 (English)

-We use the official CoNLL eval script bellow:
+We use report results with the official CoNLL eval script:

 ```
 processed 52236 tokens with 5628 phrases; found: 5612 phrases; correct: 4805.